tristan-hornetz/fallout/README.md

 ## Setup

-To successfully run these exploits, an x86_64 or i386 capable Intel CPU and a fairly modern Linux-based OS are required.
+To successfully run these exploits, an x86_64 Intel CPU and a fairly modern Linux-based OS are required.
 While VMs will likely work, the demos will not run on Windows or any other OS directly.
 For best results, restrict the execution to a single CPU core with _taskset_ or _numactl_.
-We also recommend using a CPU that is capable of Intel TSX, but this is not strictly required.
+We also recommend using a CPU that supports Intel TSX, but this is not strictly required.

 You will need root permissions for some demos.